timsonner/dotnet-docker-kali-mcp-server/README.md

 ### Start new CoPilot chat
 ```
 Hi, copilot.
-Provide the output of kali-exec ls
+Return the exact output of kali-exec ls
 ```